 What is a Christmas market?

 A Christmas market is a collection of little wooden shacks adorned with twinkling lights and decorations.
-They sell Christmas themed goodies such as hand-made arts and crafts, Christmas decorations, Glühwein (a hot mulled wine), traditional gingerbread hearts and sweets galore.
+They sell Christmas themed goodies such as hand-made arts and crafts, Christmas decorations, Glühwein (a hot mulled wine), traditional gingerbread hearts (Lebkuchenherzen) and sweets galore.

 The colder the weather, the more atmospheric the experience is.
 They are located in the most beautiful European cities.
 Think of medieval walled towns with old town squares and you’ll probably find a market there.
-We’ve heard that there are Christmas markets US-style and that Leavenworth Christmas market is a particularly good one.
+We’ve heard that there are also Christmas markets US-style and that Leavenworth Christmas market is a particularly good one.

 Where are the best Christmas markets in Europe?